Learn about us

 Using co-ops to grow your company

 Our RFP process allows installers to refine their offerings and business models with each round of co-op.
 After a co-op selects its installer, we provide feedback to each company that submitted a bid, explaining what parts of their bids the co-op liked and what can be improved upon.
-Co-op members complete surveys after their installations are finished, providing further customer feedback to the winning installer.
+Co-op participants complete surveys after their installations are finished, providing further customer feedback to the winning installer.
 The co-op experience and feedback we provide has helped companies like Sigora Solar grow from a small local installer to a fully staffed, Mid-Atlantic favorite.
 Upon being selected for a co-op, companies often staff up to respond to the increased demand for site visits and installs.
-Many continue to sustain this staff once the co-op is completed, thanks to referrals and additional demand stimulated by our co-op members.
+Many continue to sustain this staff once the co-op is completed, thanks to referrals and additional demand stimulated by our co-op participants.

 Submit a bid for a co-op